@milliproust

 When you can’t grow some things yourself, how do you source outside florals that have the same sustainable ethos as yours?

 I’m part of a network of small-scale flower growers called Flowers From The Farm.
 Most small-scale farmers I know have come to growing as their personal contribution to fighting the climate crisis.
 I’ve made some great friends and working relationships with other small-scale growers who I can rely on for surplus crops when I need.
+They have taught me so much about how to grow flowers in a way that is shareable and scalable when you work together.

 Do you think the way you grow is scaleable to a larger way of doing things in the floral industry?